An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Analysis and Discussion

-\paragraph{Case Study and Visualization.} To provide an understanding of how the knowledge transfer works, we take the knowledge transfer from OTE and ATE to ASC for example to visualize the agreement value $c_{j|i}$ in Figure~\ref{fig:v2}.
-Figure~\ref{fig:v2}(a) and ~\ref{fig:v2}(c) are the case of transferring knowledge from OTE to ASC, which shows that the knowledge from the OTE subtask can be effectively sent to the ASC subtask, indicating that the opinion word determines the sentimental polarity, i.e., the former (ATE) is naturally correlated with the latter (ASC).
-Particularly, in Figure ~\ref{fig:v2}(c), the negation information can be effectively transferred to the aspect term ``\emph{prices}'' via the routing algorithm and affects its sentimental polarity.
-Figure~\ref{fig:v2}(b) and ~\ref{fig:v2}(d) are the case of transferring knowledge from ATE to ASC, which suggests that the aspect-related knowledge is mainly transferred to corresponding word and points out whether it is a aspect term or not.
-Therefore, it can help the aspect-level sentiment classification to judge whether the word should own sentimental polarity or not.
+To provide an understanding of how the multi-knowledge transfer works, in \autoref{fig:v2},\footnote{Both two examples are taken from the Laptop 14 dataset.} we take the knowledge transfer from OE and AE to SC for example to visualize the agreement value $c_{j|i}$. \autoref{fig:v2}(a) and~\autoref{fig:v2}(c) are the cases of transferring knowledge from OE to SC. \autoref{fig:v2}(a) shows that the knowledge of opinion term ``\emph{longer}'' from the OE subtask is mainly sent to aspect term ``\emph{battery}'' of the SC subtask and \autoref{fig:v2}(c) shows the same phenomenon (the knowledge of opinion term ``\emph{not terrible}'' from the OE subtask is mainly sent to the aspect term ``\emph{prices}'') though it is a negation sentence, indicating that the opinion word affects the sentiment polarity of the aspect term, \emph{i.e.}, the former (AE) is naturally correlated with the latter (SC).
+Particularly, in \autoref{fig:v2}(c), negation information can be effectively transferred to the aspect term ``\emph{prices}'' via the routing algorithm and affects its sentiment polarity. \autoref{fig:v2}(b) and~\autoref{fig:v2}(d) are the cases of transferring knowledge from AE to SC, showing that the aspect-related knowledge is mainly transferred to the aspect term ``\emph{battery}'' and ``\emph{prices}'', voting for them to be aspect terms.
+Therefore, the AE subtask can help the aspect-level sentiment classification to judge whether the word should own sentiment polarity or not.
+Besides, we also present thorough error analysis in Appendix C.